anagumo/swift-playground/README.md

 ### Updated to Swift 4.2 and iOS 12
 #### The Basics
-* Expressions, Variables & Constants
+* Naming data: Variables & Constants
 * Types & Operations

 ### Apps in progress...